Icinga/icinga2/doc/15-troubleshooting.md

 of more than 12 cores/threads, see proof of concept below.)
 So reducing may indeed help or at least save CPU time and power at no cost.

-Start with benchmarking your Icinga 2 config (`/etc/icinga2` and `/var/lib/icinga2`) with `time icinga2 daemon -C` on a machine as similar as possible to the node in question.
-The results will be most accurate on the node itself, but with the Icinga service shut down.
-Ideally (in a setup large enough for reading this section) you have two masters (HA) and can shut down one of them for a short while.
+Start with benchmarking your Icinga 2 config with `time icinga2 daemon -C` on the node in question.
+The results will be most accurate during normal operation, i.e. while Icinga is running, but not reloading (e.g. due to config deployments).

 Icinga accepts the argument `-DConfiguration.Concurrency=` with the number (of threads) immediately after the "=".
 Start with one and finish with the CPU core